-As already noted, best BCAA products’ formulas are based on the virtue of simplicity concept.
-This very reason made Transparent Labs to create the powder, which includes only 5 natural ingredients.
+As already noted, the best BCAA products’ formulas are based on the virtue of simplicity concept.
+This very reason made Transparent Labs create the powder, which includes only 5 natural ingredients.
 Three fermented BCAAs (leucine, isoleucine, and valine), l-glutamine, and coconut water powder constitute a composition that makes all the difference and ensures the maximum result.
 The short but powerful formula is backed by the potent 2:1:1 ratio, thorough research, and careful selection of purest ingredients.

 The beneficial impact of the BCAA Glutamine is gained through the use of the following properties:

 - premium ingredients from the purest natural sources and 2:1:1 ratio;

 - simple vegan-friendly formula without adverse artificial additions;

 - higher levels of energy that nullify fatigue and tiredness;

 - improved immune system and the rate of glucose absorption;

 - quick burning of fat;

 - great taste and blend-ability thanks to coconut water powder

 This all-natural solution developed by the Naked Nutrition professionals encapsulates the efficacy of the intrinsic elements offered by generous Mother Nature.
 According to the Naked philosophy, the powder formula includes only basic ingredients: the three BCAAs incorporated into a goodly 2:1:1 proportion and sunflower lecithin added for better dissolution and absorption.
 One huge can contains 100 servings which turns Naked BCAAs into the best cost-effective investment.